ardislu/minimal-eth-burner/README.md

 On Ethereum, it's common to "burn" (destroy) ETH by sending it to a "burner address" like [`0x000000000000000000000000000000000000dead`](https://etherscan.io/address/0x000000000000000000000000000000000000dead).

-However, any ETH sent to burner addresses is theoretically recoverable if the private keys associated with the burner addresses are ever discovered.
+However, ETH sent to burner addresses is theoretically recoverable if private keys associated with the burner addresses are ever discovered.
 The only way to actually destroy ETH is by either:
-- Burning it in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) or [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) transaction base gas fees, or
+- Burning it in transaction base gas fees, or
-- Sending ETH to a smart contract which calls `SELFDESTRUCT` and sends its ETH to itself.
+- Sending ETH to a smart contract which calls `SELFDESTRUCT` and sends its ETH to itself in the same transaction that the smart contract is created.

 This repository contains the minimal amount of code to create a new smart contract that immediately calls `SELFDESTRUCT` and sends its ETH to itself.
 All ETH sent to the smart contract creation transaction will be irreversibly destroyed.